These paleo peanut butter cookies use sunflower seed butter and have a crisp edge and chewy center! With a vegan option.

-I’ve gotten SO many questions about using maple syrup or honey in place of the coconut sugar in my chocolate chip cookie recipe.
+I’ve gotten so many questions about using maple syrup or honey in place of the coconut sugar in my cookie recipes.
 I’ve tried it loads of times and just don’t like the result.

 I experimented with just using the yolk, adding more flour, and stuff like that but nothing worked.

 So the same goes for this paleo peanut butter cookies recipe – you have to use a granulated sweetener unless you want to totally change the texture of the cookies.
 When you sub in a liquid sweetener, these cookies will taste like a healthy cookie.

 And as for using actual peanut butter in these cookies, I still haven’t had success with that.
 I’ve had loads of people tell me in the original recipe that they used it with success, but I really wonder if they first tried the almond butter version.

 Every single time I’ve tried, the resulting cookie texture is definitely different.
 The peanut butter ones are cakey, don’t have an awesome texture, and they don’t taste very peanut buttery.
 I actually prefer these sunflower seed butter cookies over the real peanut butter version!

 But!
 If you want to just use coconut flour, and no almond flour, I’ve got the perfect recipe for you.
 These Vegan Peanut Butter Cookies use the same base recipe as today’s recipe, but with peanut butter.

 There are a few small changes, so definitely check out that recipe if you want to use peanut butter.

 And if you don’t want them to be vegan, I tell you how to unveganize them in the recipe. ;)

 - Can I use something instead of almond flour?